-On February 24, 2014, the NAIC welcomed 8 fellows to the International Fellows Program from the Czech Republic (1); India (2); Nigeria (3); Saudi Arabia (1); and Taiwan (1).
-Host jurisdictions for the spring 2014 program included Connecticut, the District of Columbia, Louisiana, Missouri, Nevada, and Puerto Rico.
+On October 13, 2014, the NAIC welcomed 13 fellows to the International Fellows Program from the China (2), India (2), Nigeria (3), Pakistan (1), Saudi Arabia (2) Taiwan (1) and Thailand (2).
+Host jurisdictions for the fall 2014 program included California, the District of Columbia, Georgia, Hawaii, Iowa, Louisiana, Missouri, Nevada, New Jersey, Pennsylvania and Texas.
 The NAIC developed the program in 2004 to advance working relationships with foreign market regulators, emphasizing the exchange of regulatory techniques and technology.

-The program concluded in New York City, NY with a seminar on industry-regulator relations by the US insurance industry and a ceremonial graduation dinner to highlight the fellows' accomplishments.
+The program will conclude in New York City, NY with a seminar on industry-regulator relations by the US insurance industry and a ceremonial graduation dinner to highlight the fellows' accomplishments.
 The NAIC Fellows Program is conducted twice a year—spring and fall.

-With the completion of the 2014 spring program, a total of 206 fellows from 28 countries have participated in the training program.
+With the completion of the 2014 fall program, a total of 206 fellows from 29 countries have participated in the training program.
 In addition, since 2006, we have had eight secondees from Korea hosted in either California or Hawaii.
-Thirty-seven U.S. jurisdictions have hosted these non-U.S. regulators, including: Alabama, Arkansas, California, Colorado, Connecticut, Delaware, District of Columbia, Georgia, Hawaii, Illinois, Iowa, Kentucky, Louisiana, Maryland, Massachusetts, Michigan, Minnesota, Mississippi, Missouri, Montana, Nebraska, Nevada, New Hampshire, New Jersey, New Mexico, New York, North Carolina, Ohio, Oklahoma, Pennsylvania, Puerto Rico, South Carolina, Texas, Vermont, Virginia, Washington, and West Virginia.
+Thirty seven U.S. jurisdictions have hosted these non-U.S. regulators, including: Alabama, Arkansas, California, Colorado, Connecticut, Delaware, District of Columbia, Georgia, Hawaii, Illinois, Iowa, Kentucky, Louisiana, Maryland, Massachusetts, Michigan, Minnesota, Mississippi, Missouri, Montana, Nebraska, Nevada, New Hampshire, New Jersey, New Mexico, New York, North Carolina, Ohio, Oklahoma, Pennsylvania, Puerto Rico, South Carolina, Texas, Vermont, Virginia, Washington, and West Virginia.
 We look forward to additional jurisdictions joining this growing list.